kind-test/kind-test/README.md

 # Test cluster using `kind`

 This repo contains configuration files for setting up a test cluster on `kind`.
-See the 2nd-level `README.md` files for information about each component.
+See the 2nd-level `README.md` files for information about each service.

+> [!NOTE]
+> **Terminology:** We will use "service" (lowercase) to refer to a logical unit in our cluster, and Service (uppercase) to refer specifically to the Kubernetes resource type.

 - To launch the cluster: execute
   ```bash